Mansurnagar Union: History

 After the Conquest of Sylhet in 1303, Shah Jalal's companion, Shah Ruknuddin built an eidgah in Kadamhata, Ita Pargana.
 Ruknuddin's mazar remains in Kadamhata near Kulaura Road.

 Mansurnagar (the city of Mansur) was founded by Dewan Abd al-Mansur, the eldest son of Abd al-Majid.
 Abd al-Majid was the great grandson of Haji Khan - who was the son of Raja Subid Narayan, the final king of the Ita Kingdom who was defeated by Khwaja Usman in 1612.
 Mansurnagar was established following Mansur's emigration from his father's place in Balidighir Par.
 Mansur built his own house in a place which came to be known as Mansurnagar, and he had two sons by the name of Abd al-Muzaffar and Abul Fazal.
 Fazal remained built a house just north of Mansurnagar, in what is now the village of Madhipur.
 This Madhipur home remains in existence with no residents.
 The pond next to Fazal's home is also still there and is known as Fazal's pond.

 Demography

 Mansurnagar has a population of 37,323.

 Administration

 Mansurnagar constitutes the no. 8 union council of Moulvibazar Sadar Upazila.
+The first union chairman was the son of Zamindar Maulvi Monohor Chowdhuri, Abdul Mannan Chowdhuri.
 It contains 32 villages and 20 mouzas.